KVSlab/morphMan/docs/source/installation.rst

 Basic Installation
 ==================
-Please consult with the homepage of each package for installation instructions.
-However, for simplicty, you can install all the packages (including morphMan) through Anaconda.
+We recommend that you can install morphMan through Anaconda.
 First, install Anaconda or Miniconda (preferably the python 3.6 version).
 Then execute the following command in the terminal window::